uk-gov-mirror/ministryofjustice.c100-application/README.md

 This environment should be used for any test or demo purposes, user research, etc.
 Do not use production for tests as this will have an impact on metrics and will trigger real emails

-There is a [deploy repo][deploy-repo] for this staging environment (or any other future environment).
+There is a [deploy repo][deploy-repo] for this staging environment, and also for production environment.
 It contains the k8s configuration files and also the required ENV variables.

+## Docker

+The application can be run inside a docker container.
+This will take care of the ruby environment, postgres database and any other dependency for you, without having to configure anything in your machine.

+* `docker-compose up`

+The application will be run in "production" mode, so will be as accurate as the real production environment (but will not send any emails as the GOV.UK Notify API key is not configured by default).

 ## Getting Started